nishtha334/E-Commerce-Sales-Dashboard-/README.md

 └── .gitignore

 How to Use
-Option 1: Open the Power BI File
+Option 1: Open the Power BI File.

 Install Microsoft Power BI Desktop.